You and Your CourseOpportunities

 |Coordinator of Residential Life||Office (07) 4781 5704||0418 769 672|

-Your Senior RA resides on campus and is readily available for parents and residents alike in times of need.
+Your Senior RA resides on campus and are readily available for parents and residents alike in times of need.

 A Senior Residential Assistant (Senior RA) is appointed at each Hall to provide guidance and leadership to students, directly and indirectly through the supervision of the Residential Assistants, the Resident Student Association, other elected student representatives and the resident community.